 In a few days, you receive a bank email that the check was not real, and paid money is deducted from your account.

 The money you spend goes to scammers.
-You cant claim to bank or Upwork.
+You can’t claim to a bank or Upwork.
 Upwork doesn’t entertain scams that happened outside its marketplace.

 How to Counter Upwork Scams?